 - Posthumous Character: Varin claims that Homura was killed prior to the events of the story.

 - Race Lift: In the games he was an American of mixed British-Irish heritage.
-Here, he is of mixed Japanese-German heritage.
+Here, he is German.

 - Rage Against the Heavens: The reason he mind raped Sera was to finally get her - and by extension, God - to care for all the death and destruction around her.